Battle of Inchon: Incheon infiltration

 The tides at Incheon have an average range of 29 ft and a maximum observed range of 36 ft, making the tidal range there one of the largest in the world and the littoral maximum in all of Asia.
 Clark observed the tides at Incheon for two weeks and discovered that American tidal charts were inaccurate, but that Japanese charts were quite good.
-Clark's team provided detailed reports on KPA artillery positions and fortifications on the island of Wolmido, at Incheon and on nearby islands.
+Clark's team provided detailed reports on KPA artillery positions and fortifications on the island of Wolmi-do, at Incheon and on nearby islands.
 During the extended periods of low tide, Clark's team located and removed some North Korean naval mines, but, critically to the future success of the invasion, Clark reported that the North Koreans had not in fact systematically mined the channels.

 When the KPA discovered that the agents had landed on the islands near Incheon, they made multiple attacks, including an attempted raid on Yonghung-do with six junks.
 Clark mounted a machine gun on a sampan and sank the attacking junks.
 In response, the KPA killed perhaps as many as 50 civilians for helping Clark.